-Union delegates are protected from dismissal arising from or related to their duties as a delegate and dealing with the employer in that capacity.
+Union delegates are protected from dismissal arising from or related to their duties as delegates and dealing with the employer in that capacity.

-Personal grievance claims must be raised with the employer within 90 days of the action that amounted to the alleged personal grievance.
+Personal grievance claims must be raised with the employer within 90 days of the action that amounted to the alleged personal grievance (except for personal grievances that allege sexual harassment; where the employee has 12 months within which to raise the grievance).
 An employer can consent to a personal grievance being raised out of time.
 If an employer does not consent, the employee can seek leave from the Employment Relations Authority to raise the personal grievance.
-No action may be commenced before the Authority or a court in relation to a personal grievance more than three years after that personal grievance was raised.
+No action may be commenced, before the Authority or a court, in relation to a personal grievance more than three years after that personal grievance was raised.

 Personal grievance claims most frequently arise as unjustified action or unjustified dismissal claims.
 Raising a personal grievance is the only means by which a terminated employee can challenged their dismissal.
 The employee may challenge: